Source: Courtesy of Yohangza Theatre Company

 Note: This is the full video

-Note: Byeok and Hang are planning to escape in order to avoid a marriage between Byeok and Loo.
+Note: Byeok is planning to escape with Hang to avoid marriage with Loo.
 Byeok tells Ik about their plan.

 (Act 1, Scene 1: 128-251)

-Note: Gabbi talks about his plan for the night to seek out mortal women, and Dot expresses her jealousy.
-She calls Duduri to get lilies of the valley that she will use to make Gabbi fall in love with the first person he sees when he wakes up.
-After Duduri sets out, Dot sees how Ik chases after Loo and pities her as she thinks they are in the same boat.
+Note: Gabbi plans to go out at night to seek mortal women, and Dot is not happy about this.
+She orders Duduri to get lily of the valley, a poisonous flower that will make someone fall in love with the first person they see.
+After Duduri sets out, Dot sees Ik chasing after Loo, and empathizes with Ik.
 Later, Duduri returns with the flowers.

 (Act 2, Scene 1: 60-268)